peteroupc/CBOR/docs/PeterO.ExtendedRational.md

 <b>Deprecated.</b> Use ERational from PeterO.Numbers/com.upokecenter.numbers.

-Not documented yet.
+Returns whether this object's properties are equal to the properties of another rational number object.

 <b>Parameters:</b>

- * <i>other</i>: An arbitrary-precision rational number.
+ * <i>other</i>: Another arbitrary-precision rational number.

 <b>Returns:</b>

-A Boolean object.
+ `true`  if this object's properties are equal to the properties of another rational number object; otherwise,  `false` .

 <b>Exceptions:</b>